MIROC-DOC/model_description/md_en/p-solv.md

 ### implicit time difference

 For terms that can be linearized, such as the vertical diffusion term, we use the implicit method.
-Diffusion coefficients and other factors also depend on the forecast variables, The coefficients are only calculated first, not iteratively.
-However, the treatment of the time step is devised to improve the stability (see below).
+Although the diffusion coefficients depend on the forecast variables, we only obtain the coefficients first and do not solve them iteratively.
+However, in order to improve the stability of the method, the time step is treated differently (see below).

-For example, the discretized equation of $u$ ([\[u-eq.orig]](#u-eq.orig)) is
+For example, the discretized equation of $u$ (178) is

 $$
   (u_k^{m+1} - u_k^{m})/\Delta t